kodcapsule/Multi-environment-VPC-with-Transit-Gateway-in-Terraform/Readme.md

 ## Introduction
-In this project we will be building  a Scalable and Secure Multi-VPC AWS Network Infrastructure using AWS Transit Gateway.
+In this project we will be building  a Scalable and Secure Multi environment VPC in AWS Network Infrastructure using AWS Transit Gateway.
 ### Project Overvirew

 ## Building a hub-and-spoke network in AWS